hihiworld/mixed-assembly-line-balancing-and-sequencing/README.md

 In order to solve MIP model with huge ammount of instance, I use decomposition method, the scheme is A(mip) + P(Dispatching) + D(M or D)

+If you feel useful, please give me a STAR.